 New Year’s Day is January 1.

 Martin Luther King, Jr. Day has been observed on the third Monday in January since 1986.
-This year January 21 honors Martin Luther King, Jr.
+This year January 20 honors Martin Luther King, Jr. Chinese New Year begins January 25 and lasts fifteen days.

 Plough Day is celebrated in England the first Monday after Twelfth Day.
 Farmers return to their fields after the Christmas holiday.